-Have you ever been approached by a relative or close friend and asked to act as loan guarantor?
+Have you ever been approached by a relative or close friend and asked to act as a loan guarantor?
 The scenario is typical for would-be borrowers that are required by lending institutions to produce a loan guarantor.
 That is a pre-condition for their loan application to be approved.
 Your natural instinct would be to oblige as a gesture of support.
-However, you should give it serious thought before signing on.
+However, you should give it a serious thought before signing on.
 There are dire consequences to being a loan guarantor in the event of non-payment of the debt.
 Hence, some borrowers chose to apply for personal loan due to the flexibility of no guarantor needed.

 Responsibilities of a Loan Guarantor

-Let us put in perspective the real role of a loan guarantor.
-A loan guarantor is not a co-borrower.
+Firstly, a loan guarantor is not a co-borrower.
 Being a co-borrower means you share equal responsibility with the principal borrower in the payment of the loan.
 In simpler terms, loan guarantors are legally bound to pay back the loan if the borrower is unable to pay.